kearns-cu/kearns-cu/README.md

 Hey there 👋

 I’m Ronan, a undergrad Data Analytics major at Chapman University.
-I am studying topics involving data structures, science, and analytics and plan to graduate Spring of 2024.
-I also currently study Chinese as a minor where I am studying topics in Business.
+I am studying topics involving data structures, science, and analytics.
+I also study Chinese business, language, and culture as a minor and plan to graduate Spring of 2024.

 ## 💼 Skills
 -	**Programming Languages**: Java, C++, Python, R